Policy: Project management

 Roles and responsibilities

-Project Sponsor: This role is responsible for ensuring the project will achieve its objectives and benefits.
+6. The Project Sponsor is responsible for project funding and ensuring the project achieves its objectives and benefits.

-Project Manager: Administration and management of the project, and compliance with this policy.
-Key project contact and responsible for management of the project team.
+8. The Project Manager is responsible for the administration and management of the project, and compliance with this policy and other relevant University policies and procedures (refer clause 6) and is the key project contact and responsible for management, of the project team and its contractors.

-Project Governance Body: Oversight of the project ensuring that the project is being executed in line with the approved project documentation.
-Representation will include business user(s) and service provider(s).
-The Project Governance Body will be the Steering Committee, Project Board or Project Sponsor/Business Owner, depending on the size of the project.
+9. The Project Governance Body has oversight of the project and ensures that the project is executed in line with the approved project documentation; monitors project health including risks and issues and acts to remediate or cancel the project if required.
+Representation includes business user(s) and service provider(s).
+The Project Governance Body is the Project Control Group and/or the Project Steering Committee, Project Board or Project Sponsor/Business Owner, depending on the size of the project.